 - Mole traditional/laser removal for further evaluation

-The above are just a few treatment options for your dermatological condition.
+Although, the above are just a few treatment options for your dermatological condition.
 Regarding which is the best course of action, you will want to discuss all treatment options with your dermatologist prior to making your decision.

-How to Get Help with Your Medicare Covered Dermatology Costs
+How to Get Help with Dermatology Costs

 Regardless of which dermatological condition you’re treating, Medicare only covers 80%.
 That remaining 20% left for the beneficiary can easily add up.

 Depending on your course of treatment, depends on how much your out of pocket (OOP) costs will be.
 Keep in mind if you’re having a biopsy or surgical procedure that 20% can quickly add up.

 Also, most seniors tend to rely on SSDI and are on a fixed income, every penny counts.
 A Medicare Supplement Plan can help save you money with those unwanted medical expenses not covered by your Traditional Medicare benefits.

 Depending on what you require for your healthcare needs, specific supplement plans can work alongside your Medicare benefits for added insurance coverage.

 Contact us today by calling our 800 number or filling out the online form.
 Our licensed insurance agents are trained to answer any Medicare beneficiary questions and can help find you the perfect Medicare Supplement Plan to fit your healthcare requirements.